-Note that data types cannot be NULL when inside a sql_variant.
-If the value is NULL, then the sql_variant itself should be NULL, but it is not allowed to specify a non-null sql_variant instance and have a NULL value wrapped inside it.
+Note T data types cannot be NULL when inside a sql_variant.
+If the value is NULL, the sql_variant itself has to be NULL, but it is not allowed to specify a non-null sql_variant instance and have a NULL value wrapped inside it.
 A raw collation SHOULD NOT be specified within a sql_variant.